sean-parent/sean-parent.github.io/_posts/2020-02-26-revisionist-history-of-move.md

 _Postconditions:_
 - `t` is equivalent to the value of `rv` before the assignment
 - `rv` is destructible
+- If `rv` is a glvalue
+    - `rv` satisfies any preconditions for the lhs argument to move-assignment
 - If `rv` is a glvalue and `rv` is required to be _Cpp17CopyAssignable_;
     - `rv` satisfies any preconditions for the lhs argument to copy-assignment
 - The value of rv is otherwise unspecified